microsoft/nni/src/sdk/pynni/nni/hyperband_advisor/README.md

 ```

 Note that once you use advisor, it is not allowed to add tuner and assessor spec in the config file any more.
+If you use Hyperband, among the hyperparameters (i.e., key-value pairs) received by a trial, there is one more key called `STEPS` besides the hyperparameters defined by user.
+By using this `STEPS`, the trial can control how long it runs.

-`R` and `eta` are the parameters of Hyperband that you can change. `R` means the maximum STEPs that can be allocated to a configuration.
-Here, STEP could mean the number of epochs or mini-batches.
-Among the hyperparameters (i.e., key-value pairs) received by a trial, besides the hyperparameters defined by user, there is one more key called `STEP`.
-By using this `STEP`, the trial can control how long it runs.
+`R` and `eta` are the parameters of Hyperband that you can change. `R` means the maximum STEPS that can be allocated to a configuration.
+Here, STEPS could mean the number of epochs or mini-batches.
+This `STEPS` should be used by the trial to control how long it runs.
 Refer to the example under `examples/trials/mnist-hyperband/` for details.

-`eta` means `n/eta` configurations from `n` configurations will survive and rerun using more STEPs.
+`eta` means `n/eta` configurations from `n` configurations will survive and rerun using more STEPS.

 Here is a concrete example of `R=81` and `eta=3`:
 |  | s=4 | s=3 | s=2 | s=1 | s=0 |